-With all the warm temperatures as of late the dolphin fishing remained strong throughout December and looks like it will continue into January surprisingly.
+With all the warm temperatures as of late, dolphin fishing remained strong throughout December and looks like it will continue into January, surprisingly.

 Yesterday we caught 20 Mahi up to 12 lbs.
 The white seagulls and terns have been helping us find feeding fish in the morning hours of the day.
 The best depth has been 150 to 300 ft of water.
 There has also been a good number of blackfin tuna along with some sailfish under the birds as well.
 So you need to keep every set of working birds honest.
 You just don’t know what they may be working over.